 Does this sound familiar?.
-Saint Charles is experiencing record heat and the air conditioner in your home starts blowing out warm air or stops working completely.
-Along with hundreds of other people in our city, you grab the phone to call your HVAC specialist, as you and your family brave the heat.
-While some A/C issues absolutely require a professional to service them, here are a few tips that can be used to decrease the possibility of this happening to you this summer.
+Saint Charles is experiencing record heat and the air conditioner in your home begins blowing out warm air or stops operating entirely.
+Along with hundreds of other people in our community, you grab the phone to call your HVAC specialist, and suffer with the heat until they arrive.
+While not all A/C problems can be prevented, here are a few tips that can be used to reduce the possibility of this happening to you this summer.

 Ensure Maximum Air Flow

 A properly operating central air system must be able to pull the air through the unit, including recirculating air throughout the rooms of your home.
-If this process is obstructed in any way, it can cause problems in your unit.
-To assure you have the manufacturer suggested air flow, make sure to keep space around the vents - indoors and outside.
+If the air flow is blocked in any way, it can end up translating to money out of pocket for you.
+To assure you have the manufacturer suggested air flow, make sure to keep the area clear around the vents - indoors and outside.
 This includes cutting back vegetation and cleaning dirt away from vents.